Can Stress Cause Hair Loss?

 In women, the hairline is not usually affected, and hair loss is limited to the crown.

 There can be many different causes of hair loss in women.
 Hormone fluctuations during perimenopause, menopause, pregnancy, childbirth, and breastfeeding can cause a decline in estrogen levels and a rise in androgen levels.
-Hair follicles are more sensitive to androgens causing them to shrink, which results in hair thinning and hair loss.
+Hair follicles are more sensitive to androgens causing them to shrink, which results in thinning and loss.

 Common thyroid disorders, such as hypothyroidism or hyperthyroidism, may also disrupt the balance of hormones and cause hair to shed.

 The good news is that it is possible to regain hair that has been lost because of stress.
-Treatment can vary depending on the type of hair loss you are experiencing, so the first step should involve identifying the type of hair loss you are experiencing.
+Treatments can vary depending on the type of hair loss you are experiencing, below, we outline some of the most common treatment options.

-Treatment for Telogen effluvium
+Treatment for Telogen Effluvium

 Telogen effluvium can be triggered by stress, but also illness, medication, hormonal changes, or nutritional deficiencies.
 It is important to identify the underlying cause to treat the condition correctly.

-Over-the-counter topical treatments such as regaine extra strength foam, which contains the active ingredient minoxidil, can help to stimulate hair regrowth and reduce shedding.
+Over-the-counter topical treatments such as Regaine Extra Strength Foam, which contains the active ingredient minoxidil, can help to stimulate hair regrowth and reduce shedding.

-Treatment for alopecia areata
+Treatment for Alopecia Areata

 Topical steroids are usually the first-line treatment for alopecia areata.
-They work by reducing inflammation and suppressing the immune response where hair loss has occurred, promoting hair regrowth.
+They work by reducing inflammation and suppressing the immune response where hair loss has occurred, promoting regrowth.
 The treatment is available as a cream, ointment or solution which is applied directly to the scalp.

 Topical immunotherapy is another treatment option.
-This process involves applying a chemical irritant to the scalp to cause an allergic reaction, stimulating an immune response and in turn, hair re-growth.
+This process involves applying a chemical irritant to the scalp to cause an allergic reaction, stimulating an immune response and in turn, hair regrowth.
 In some cases, oral corticosteroids may be prescribed for severe cases of alopecia areata or if other treatments have not been effective.

-Treatment for trichotillomania
+Treatment for Trichotillomania

 Treatment usually involves addressing the underlying behaviors and psychological factors which lead to hair pulling.